 Reputable pharmacies will never offer to supply a free trial of any drug, not only for financial reasons, but for legal reasons too.

-At present, erectile dysfunction pills cannot be obtained in the UK without a prescription.
+With the exception of Viagra Connect, erectile dysfunction pills cannot be obtained in the UK without a prescription.

 4. Keep in Mind that Pharmacists Need to Present Themselves Professionally